Residency Program in Zoological Medicine

 - Application of principles of intensive/emergency care in domestic species to a variety of zoo animal species

-SeaWorld San Diego – 12 Weeks (between second and third years)
+SeaWorld San Diego – up to 12 Weeks

 - The resident will gain experience in diagnostic methods, surgery, clinical pathology, and necropsy of aquatic species.

 - The resident will be exposed to methods of environmental testing and anesthesia of fish, elasmobranchs, marine birds, and marine mammals.